 Tips for Safely Operating Boom Lifts on Slopes

-- As with all AWPs, be sure operators and ground workers are trained and certified to use the equipment
+-As with all AWPs, be sure operators and ground workers are trained certified to use the equipment

 Boom Lift Operator Certification

-The simplest way to prepare boom lift operators is through AerialLiftCertification.com’s training and certification program.
-There’s no need for the employee to take time off work or go offsite.
-Employees can complete the courses online in about an hour either in-house or anywhere there’s an internet connection.
+Our program is simple, affordable, and convenient.
+If you have an internet connection, you can get started today.
 Once the program is completed, the certificate OSHA requires the employer to keep on file and a temporary wallet card for the operator can be immediately downloaded and printed.
 A permanent operator card will be mailed within seven to ten days.

 AerialLiftCertification.com’s Lift Training and Certification Program is fast, easy and affordable.
 Contact us today, and rest assured that your workforce will soon be properly trained and 100% OSHA compliant!